mPhpMaster/mphpmaster.github.io/UnderZ/How_to.md

 ***

-# How to initiate the code when the library starts ?
+# How to initiate the code when the library starts?
 1. Edit the **script** tag and add **underZ** attribute to it:

 ```html